virendra-pal-official/Chatbot-full-code/README.md

 In the video we implement the first approach using jinja2 templates within our Flask app.
 Only slight modifications are needed to run the frontend separately.
 I put the final frontend code for a standalone frontend application in the [standalone-frontend](/standalone-frontend) folder.

 ## Credits:
-This repo was used for the frontend code:
-Lead By Virendra Pal
+This repo was used for the frontend code and full Project: Lead By Virendra Pal